XanaduAI/hardness-spin-dynamics/README.rst

 =====================================

-This repository contains code to reproduce the anticoncentration results in the paper Park, Casares, Arrazola, Huh: "The hardness of quantum spin dynamics."
+This repository contains code to reproduce the anticoncentration results in the paper Park, Casares, Arrazola, and Huh: "The hardness of quantum spin dynamics."
 In the paper, we considered the XX and the Ising models.
 There are several relevant codes for each Hamiltonian.

 Build and Compile